Loghub: A Large Collection of System Log Datasets for AI-driven Log Analytics: Introduction

-The rich information recorded by logs enables developers to conduct a variety of log-based system management tasks, such as anomaly detection~\cite{Xu_sosp_2009, ll-25, slheISSRE16, du2017deeplog}, duplicate issue identification~\cite{ding2014mining, lim2014identifying, rakha2018revisiting}, usage statistics analysis~\cite{ll-31}, and program verification~\cite{beschastnikh2011leveraging, verification}.
-For example, developers could inspect the log messages and analyze whether the system behaves as expected.
-However, software systems are evolving to large in scale and complex in structure.
-The volume of system logs is growing rapidly as well (e.g., 50 GB/h~\cite{mi2013toward}), making manual log analysis become labor-intensive and time-consuming.
-To address this problem, a line of research~\cite{Xu_sosp_2009, ll-25, slheISSRE16, ding2014mining, lim2014identifying, rakha2018revisiting, ll-31, beschastnikh2011leveraging, verification} has targeted at automated log analytics powered by AI (artificial intelligence) techniques.
+The rich information recorded by logs enables developers to conduct a variety of log-based analysis and management tasks, such as anomaly detection~\cite{Xu_sosp_2009, ll-25, slheISSRE16, du2017deeplog}, duplicate issue identification~\cite{ding2014mining, lim2014identifying, rakha2018revisiting}, usage statistics analysis~\cite{ll-31}, and program verification~\cite{beschastnikh2011leveraging, verification}.
+For example, developers could inspect log messages and analyze whether the system behaves as expected.
+However, software systems are becoming large in scale and complex in structure.
+The volume of system logs is growing rapidly as well (e.g., 50 GB/hour~\cite{mi2013toward}), making manual log analysis become labor-intensive and time-consuming.
+To address this problem, a line of research~\cite{Xu_sosp_2009, ll-25, slheISSRE16, ding2014mining, lim2014identifying, rakha2018revisiting, ll-31, beschastnikh2011leveraging, verification} has targeted at making automated log analysis possible based on artificial intelligence (AI) techniques.
 These studies demonstrate that the use of AI techniques can greatly facilitate log analysis tasks by extracting critical information of runtime behaviors.

-Figure~\ref{fig:framework} illustrates a typical framework for AI-powered log analytics.
-In the development phase, developers' logging decisions can be guided by \textit{strategic logging practices} (i.e., "where to log" \cite{qfuICSE14q, zhu15learningToLog} and "what to log" \cite{li17ESEb, he2018characterizing}) mined from high-quality software repositories.
+Figure~\ref{fig:framework} illustrates an overall framework for AI-driven log analytics.
+In the development phase, developers can make logging decisions guided by \textit{strategic logging practices} (i.e., "where to log" \cite{qfuICSE14q, zhu15learningToLog} and "what to log" \cite{li17ESEb, he2018characterizing}) mined from high-quality software repositories.
 At system runtime, logs are \textit{collected and aggregated} in a streaming manner.
-To reduce the volume of system logs, \textit{log compression} techniques~\cite{liu2019logzip} could be further applied.
-In the operation and maintenance phase, logs need to be parsed into structured data with \textit{log parsing} techniques~\cite{He-DSN}, and then drive the AI modeling (e.g., deep learning) for a variety of \textit{log analysis} tasks (e.g., anomaly detection~\cite{slheISSRE16}, problem identification~\cite{lin2016log,he2018identifying}).
+To reduce the storage cost of system logs, \textit{log compression} techniques~\cite{liu2019logzip} could be further applied.
+In the operation and maintenance phase, logs need to be parsed into structured events with \textit{log parsing} techniques~\cite{He-DSN,zhu2018tools}, and then facilitate the modeling and mining for a variety of \textit{log analysis} tasks (e.g., anomaly detection~\cite{slheISSRE16}, problem identification~\cite{he2018identifying}).